Imburse-Payments/imburse-payments.github.io/pages/tutorials/claiming-and-redeeming-a-reward.md

 We will use the header value in the next step.

 ## Step 2 - Check if the claim is successful
-Repeatedly call the `check` endpoint, returned in the header response from Step 1, until the reward has been succesfully claimed.
+Repeatedly call the `check` endpoint, returned in the header response from Step 1, until the reward has been successfully claimed.

 #### Request
 Replace the `{payout-bearer-token}` placeholder value with the `Payout Bearer Token` value.